priyanshukatiyar14/Task-Manager/README.md

 ## Introduction

-This guide provides step-by-step instructions to set up the backend for a platform designed for users to share and explore book recommendations.
-The platform integrates with the Google Books API.
+This guide provides step-by-step instructions to set up the backend.

 ## Prerequisites